Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -TASEP

 First we apply our choice of parameters $\alpha_1=\alpha_2=\dots=a$ and $a_{m+1}=a_{m+2}=\dots=a$.
 Then we perform the change of variables $w=q^W, w'=q^{W'}, s=Z-W$ in the Fredholm determinant on the right-hand side of \eqref{gfinite}.
 The Fredholm determinant on the right-hand side of \eqref{gfinite} for the choice \eqref{zchoiceg} is equal to the Fredholm determinant of the rescaled kernel

 where

 and

 The integration contour for the kernel in \eqref{Krescaledg} for $W$ has to encircle $\log_qa$ and $\log_qa_i$ for all $i=1,\dots,m$ but no other singularities of the kernel.
 We will choose the contour for $W$ to be $\C_\theta$ and the contour for $Z$ to be $\D_\theta$ defined in \eqref{defCD}.
-This we can achieve by continuous deformation without crossing any poles of the integrand which is checked in Step 1 in the proof of Proposition~\ref{prop:glocalization}.
+This can be achieved by continuous deformation without crossing any poles of the integrand which is checked in Step 1 in the proof of Proposition~\ref{prop:glocalization}.